samthor/gumnut/README.md

 foo.async() {}
 ```

-This parser has to walk over code like this at most twice to resolve whether `async` is a keyword.
+This parser has to walk over code like this at most twice to resolve whether `async` is a keyword _before_ continuing.
 See [arrow functions break JavaScript parsers](https://dev.to/samthor/arrow-functions-break-javascript-parsers-1ldp) for more details.

 It also needs to walk over non-async functions at most twice—like `(a, b) =>`—to correctly label the argument as either _creating_ new variables in scope, or just using them (like a function call or simple parens).